Simbor

-Simbor is a territory of 0.91 square kilometres located in the estuary of the Sahil River (called Rio Vançoso by the Portuguese) in the cove of Simbor, about 25 km east of Diu.
+Simbor is a territory of 0.91 square kilometers located in the estuary of the Sahil River (called Rio Vançoso by the Portuguese) in the cove of Simbor, about 25 km east of Diu.
 Since its establishment in the early 18th century, this exclave was subordinate to the District of Diu, Portuguese India, until it was occupied by India in December 1961, along with the rest of Portuguese India.
 Simbor (also Simar or Simarbandar) is now part of the District of Diu, one of the three districts of the union territory of Dadra and Nagar Haveli and Daman and Diu.

 The exclave has a very thin population, essentially a floating fishing community for part of the year only.
 Simbor is unincorporated and is part of the Diu Municipal Area and is administered by the Diu Municipal Council and the government of Dadra and Nagar Haveli and Daman and Diu.

 Territory

 The territory of the present-day exclave of Simbor is the same as it was in the colonial era.
 It consists of two plots of land on either side of the estuary of the Sahil (Vançoso) River and an islet at the mouth of the river on which is built Fort St. Anthony of Simbor.
 The village of Simbor (Simar), which in the early days had been occupied by the Portuguese for a brief period is not part of the territory.
 It lies about 2 km to the northeast and is part of Gujarat State.

 There were no permanent settlements other than Fort St. Anthony and no local administration during the colonial period.
 The terrain is flat and barren.
 A Portuguese governor who visited the exclave in 1924 lamented that the Portuguese territory consisted only of three small sandy and arid plots of land.